Contents

 Information and data are critical to the realisation of Rotherham, Doncaster and South Humber NHS Foundation Trust’s (hereafter referred to as ‘the trust’) objectives.
 They are also subject to protection under legislation, regulation and in accordance with the Information risk appetite of the trust.

-The trust recognises that providing staff with the ability to work in an agile manner may allow for more effective and efficient ways of working.
+The trust recognises that providing colleagues with the ability to work in an agile manner may allow for more effective and efficient ways of working.
 Agile working is not just related to working from different locations or at different times.
 It is about gaining the benefit of utilising technology to change work practices and to work differently which should increase the effectiveness of the service and deliver benefits to the trust and its patients.

 Removable media represents a particular vulnerability in that significant amounts of data can be held on a single item that is highly portable and easily lost or stolen.